GRONINGEN-MICROBIOME-CENTRE/Groningen-Microbiome/Projects/Telomere_analysis/Single_cell_analysis/README.md

 ├── top3genes.approach_II.tab
 └── top3genes.approach_I.tab

-*Of note*: Some of the files are strictly required, but some of them are optional:
+*Of note*: Some of the files are **strictly required**, but some of them are **optional**:
 **Required**:
 * You should have a directory for each of the cell type classification levels (e.g., approach_I and approach_II directories) containing the seurat object for a specific cell type (e.g., approach_I > CD8T_memory.rds, and approach_II > CD8Tcells.rds).
-* You should have a tab separated file with the covariates considered in the scDEA model (e.g., covariates.approach_I.tab and covariates.approach_II.tab).
-The covariates names has to be the same in the metadata slot of the seurat object.
+* You should have a tsv separated file with the covariates considered in the scDEA model (e.g., covariates.approach_I.tab and covariates.approach_II.tab).
 The details of this file will be explained in the next section.

 **Optional**:
-* Since the scDEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of cells in your cell-type-specific seurat object.
-Thus, we provide several tab files to try [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) only with a subset of genes (e.g., top3genes.approach_I.tab, top3genes.approach_II.tab, top10genes.approach_I.tab, and top10genes.approach_II.tab).
+* Since the scDEA with TL is peformed at the gene-wise level across all the expressed genes, it can take a lot of time to run depending on the number of genes anc cells in your cell-type-specific seurat object.
+Thus, we provide several tsv files to test [dea_MAST_glmer_TL.R](Projects/Telomere_analysis/Single_cell_analysis/dea_MAST_glmer_TL.R) only with a subset of genes (e.g., top3genes.approach_I.tab, top3genes.approach_II.tab, top10genes.approach_I.tab, and top10genes.approach_II.tab).
 The details of this file will be explained in the next section.

 ### Required Data
 **input directory (path/to/in_dir)**